Quantum vorticity: a not so effective field theory: Continuum quantization of the perfect fluid in 2d

 This argument immediately explains the degeneracy of the two-particle bound state with the single-particle state.
 By considering similar charges we see that all such multi-particle bound states are degenerate with the single-vorton states (and are essentially identical to a single-particle vorton state in all aspects but the particle number charge).

 We remark again that the vorton bound states that we just constructed are very unusual from the viewpoint of effective field theory.
 Indeed we found that by bringing single-particle states very close to each other - a naively illegal operation within EFT - we obtain a low energy state, which can be thought of as a Goldstone boson due to the spontaneous breaking of the symmetry algebra.
 It is not possible to create such bound states via low energy scatterings of single vortons.
-That is because these states transform non-trivially under the unbroken symmetry group: for instance the two-vorton bound state is an eigenstate of $Q_{(2,2)}$, which instead annihilates states made of two vortons at finite distance from each other.
+That is because these states transform non-trivially under the unbroken symmetry group.
+For instance the two-vorton bound state is an eigenstate of $Q_{(2,2)}$, which instead annihilates states made of two vortons at finite distance from each other:

 This situation is reminiscent of the UV/IR mixing phenomena which are observed in certain exotic field theories of fractons~\cite{Seiberg:2020wsg,Seiberg:2020bhn}.
 As in those cases, the unusual behaviour is made possible by the infinitely large symmetry group, which forbids operators - such as $\sim|\Phi|^4$ - which would lift the bound states up to the cut-off.

 In conclusion, we argued that the perfect quantum fluid in the Clebsch formulation admits infinitely many light vorton bound states, one for each particle number $n>0$, with energy given by~\eqref{eq_vorton_disp_pre}.
 Their existence and degeneracy is a robust consequence of the symmetry algebra.
-Yet, the precise coefficient of their dispersion relation naively depends on all higher derivative operators, thus defying the standard EFT logic.
+Yet, the EFT in unusually sensitive to the UV physics.
+The dispersion relation depends on all the Wilson coefficients, (associated with the series expansion of the function $F$ in \eqref{eq_H_quantum_pre}) and receives in particular important contributions from the physics at the cut-off scale where the EFT is strongly coupled.
+Although eventually the dispersion relation depends on a single parameter, the above state of affairs makes the naive low energy Lagrangian description unusually incomplete, in the sense that the Lagrangian Wilson coefficients are not enough to determine all low energy observables.

-Given the unusual sensibility of the EFT to UV physics, one might wonder what would happen when the divergences are regulated in a mass independent scheme, such as dimensional regularization, rather than with a cutoff as in~\eqref{eq_H_quantum_pre}.
+To gain a better understanding, one might want to study the regularization of the EFT divergences in a mass independent scheme such as dimensional regularization.
 To extend the model at hand to $d$ spatial dimensions, it is convenient to get rid of Levi-Civita tensors in the Hamiltonian and rewrite it as in~\eqref{eq: H momentum space}: